Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*[USES 11 UNITS PER NAME] Infer the likely country and phone prefix, of up to 100 personal names, with a local context (ISO2 country of residence).*
+*Infer the likely country and phone prefix, of up to 100 personal names, with a local context (ISO2 country of residence).*

 > Body parameter